 Not only is the Bald Eagle a prominent symbol of the United States, it is also the national bird.
 It can be found throughout North America, including most of Canada and Alaska, all of the continental United States, and northern Mexico.

 Its scientific name is Haliaeetus leucocephalus.
 This name comes from the following four Greek root words: hali (salt), aeetus (eagle), leuco (white), and cephalis (head).
 Put all that together and the Bald Eagle is a white-headed sea eagle!
 It's the only sea eagle native to North America.

 Bald Eagles are mainly brown with a white head and tail.
-You may be wondering why they’re called BALD Eagles when they obviously have white feathers on their heads.
-The name actually comes from an old English word — piebald — which meant “white headed” rather than hairless.
+You may be wondering why they're called "bald" when they obviously have white feathers on their heads.
+The name actually comes from an old English word — piebald — which meant “white-headed" rather than hairless.

 Once an endangered species, conservation efforts in the past 25 years have led to significant increases in Bald Eagle populations.
 On June 28, 2007, the Bald Eagle was officially removed from the List of Endangered and Threatened Wildlife.
 Since it's the national bird, however, it still receives protection under the Migratory Bird Treaty Act and the Bald and Golden Eagle Protection Act.